 We ask that to help your child at school, you do the following:

 If your child, or anyone in your household, shows symptoms of COVID-19 (high temperature, new continuous cough or loss or change of taste or smell), you will not send them to school.
-You will self-isolate for 14 days as a family.
-You will get them tested and you will let the school know the results as soon as possible via telephone.
+You will all get a PCR test and let the school know the results as soon as possible via telephone.
+You will self-isolate as a family whilst you wait for the results.

 If your child shows symptoms of COVID-19 at school, you will collect them from school immediately.

-On your commute and when dropping your child off and picking them up, you will adhere to the current social distancing guidance.
+On your commute and when dropping your child off and picking them up, you will adhere to any current social distancing guidance.

 When dropping off and picking up, you will strictly adhere to the school timings for your child.